mac-anthony/100daysofcode/css-tut/Readme.md

 Font-weight:this controls how dark or light the text displays on our web page

-Transform: changing the letter casing ...e.g hello=> Hellow (Capitalised)
+Transform: changing the letter casing ...e.g hello=> Hello (Capitalised)

 Text-color: 2 types=> text/foreground colour